[Solved!] How to Download Crunchyroll Videos on PC/Mobile?

 1. Solution Compare

-I tested all three and compared their ease of use, download quality, subtitle support, batch download capabilities, and, of course, price, as shown in the table below.
+I reviewed all three and compared their ease of use, offline viewing quality, subtitle support, batch capabilities, and, of course, price, as shown in the table below.

 | Crunchyroll Official Downloads | StreamFab Crunchyroll Downloader | CleverGet Crunchyroll Downloader | Y2Mate Crunchyroll Downloader | |